Sefan1980/Teensy/README.md

   2 new variables (ChargeThreshold, PeriOnOffThreschold) for to set correct values for states (mower in station and idle, mower is charging and mower is outside).

- ESP32_WiFi_and_BT_Bridge is a firmware for the TeensyMower project.
+ ESP32_WiFi_and_BT_Bridge is a firmware for the TeensyMower and also for the Ardumower project.
 The PFOD app or the Arduremote app is required to access the mower.